If you love art, you will love Borghese Gallery in Rome.

 Insider Tip: If you love nature and ancient architecture, you may want to consider this Segway tour through Villa Borghese.

 Borghese Gallery with Roma Pass

-Roma Pass is a great tool to save money while holidaying in Rome.
-It comes in two flavors –
+Roma Pass is a great tool to save money while holidaying in the city.

 72 hours Roma Pass: Direct entrance to two museums of your choice, unlimited travel with all public transport (excl. trains) for three days.
 Price: 39.50 Euros.